Internal Bra Mesh Lawsuit

 Breast Mesh Brands Under Legal Investigation

 The following surgical mesh and ADM products are under active legal scrutiny in connection with breast mesh injuries.
-Manufacturers, including Allergan/LifeCell, Becton Dickinson (BD), C.R.
-Bard, Integra LifeSciences, and MTF Biologics are named in investigations.
-If your surgery involved any of these products, you may have grounds for a claim.
+Manufacturers, including Allergan/LifeCell, Becton Dickinson, C.R.
+Bard, Integra LifeSciences, and MTF Biologics, are named in investigations.
+If your surgery involved any of these products, you should talk to a lawyer about your claim.

 AlloDerm